 If the position of the teeth is altered slightly, or the palate is changed in shape it can take a little while for the tongue to learn how to make the right shapes to make the right sounds – particularly ‘S’ and ‘Sh’ sounds.
 Try reading aloud to practice.
 Things will improve quickly, but only if you give them the chance to – they will not improve if you keep going back to an old set of teeth.
 Similarly with eating.
 It is not sensible to expect to be able to manage very hard chewy or sticky foods immediately with new dentures.
 You need to get used to the new feel, and how the teeth work for you.
 So choose relatively soft tasty foods to start with, and don’t try to eat too fast.

-It is very important to keep your new teeth clean.
-It will help keep them looking good and your mouth feeling fresh.
-It will also help keep your mouth healthy.
-Brush the dentures all over to remove any obvious particles of food from them.
-Ordinary soap is suitable for this process or toothpaste.
+Denture care is very important and it is important to keep them clean.
+It will also help to keep them looking good and your mouth feeling fresh.
+To clean your dentures, use ordinary soap or toothpaste to brush them all over to remove any obvious particles of food from them.

 New dentures are made to fit your mouth closely, however over time you may find the denture rubs in several places.
 Please don’t despair.
 Please let us know and in the meantime, either go back to your old dentures temporarily, or wear the new ones just for short periods.
 We will make any adjustments as necessary. .